Skip navigation

 Repeated Signatera™ testing can show changes in your ctDNA levels, helping your doctor understand if your cancer is shrinking, growing, or coming back.

 If you or a loved one have been diagnosed with breast cancer, you likely have many questions.
-When used alongside other tests, Signatera™ can help guide your care by helping you and your doctor find answers.
+When used alongside other tests, Signatera™ can help guide you and your doctor in the next steps in your care confidently and make more informed decisions.

-• Signatera™ testing after initial treatment and/or surgery can help your doctor learn if residual traces of cancer remain in your body.
-This information can help you and your doctor understand your risk of breast cancer recurrence and plan your monitoring strategy.1-3
+- Signatera™ testing after surgery and/or initial treatment can help your doctor learn if residual traces of cancer remain in your body.
+This information can help you and your doctor understand your risk of recurrence, decide on what treatment to recommend, and plan your monitoring strategy.1-4

 Access Personalized Testing